doshi-jay/Information-Retrieval-Search-Engine/README.md

 ### Project structure:
 - src/ : All the code for the project is in this directory.
 - data/ : Contains the entire corpus along with the queries needed
-- IRProject.pdf : Please find more details on our project in this document

 ---